 Now that you’ve you identified it – what’s next?

-BUT, if you TELL people about this big dream you have, people will start asking you how you’re doing on it.
+If you tell people about this big dream you have, people will start asking you how you’re doing on it.
 There will be pain and embarrassment if you don’t complete it!
 You may even risk a bit of your integrity if you don’t get it done.
-NOW we’re talking about motivation!!

 I worked.
 And I worked.
 And I hit a wall.
 Then I worked.
 I worked some more.
 In the meantime, I read book after book after book.
 I kept reading, fiction, non-fiction – anything and everything I found interesting just to keep me in front of books and to keep me motivated.
 People would ask how the project was going and that would inspire me to keep at it.

 Hopefully, you get the idea, and if you need more structure – guess what?
 I literally wrote the book on it!
-Seriously, this isn’t a sales pitch, but if you sincerely need help then you’re who I wrote it for so check it out.
+Seriously, this isn’t a sales pitch, but if you sincerely need help then you’re in luck, because I will coach you through the process.

 If you’ve got a solid idea of how to create your roadmap – then get it done . . .
 NOW.
-Don’t delay, otherwise, another month will go by, then before you know it will be Christmas again and you won’t be any closer to that crazy big idea then you are now.
+Don’t delay, otherwise, another month will go by, then before you know it will be next year and you won’t be any closer to that crazy big idea then you are now.

 Now go, go on . . .